Bamboothesecond/Slot-Machine/README.md

 By Bamboothesecond

 ## Description
-I made this game last 2020 as my Final Project for academic purposes, so most likely I forgot the installation process, I redownloaded this file through the assignment tab so that I can upload it here.
+I made this game last 2020 as my **final project** for academic purposes, so most likely I forgot the installation process, I redownloaded this file through the assignment tab so that I can upload it here.
 Feel free to explore!

 Windows Defender might flag this file as containing a virus, but please disregard the warning.